 Cloud computing.
 The volume of operations performed by e-commerce sites during festivals as well as the low latency required for streaming during peak hours makes it imperative to use a cloud-based solution.
 Only this technology allows scaling the load both horizontally and vertically as required to maintain an optimal user experience.

 Kubernetes.
 Kubernetes (K8s), the open-source container orchestration system, is hands down the best alternative to manage modern applications at scale.
-Moreover, since K8s is designed to offer maximum flexibility, it can be customized to fit any type of environment.
+Moreover, since K8s are designed to offer maximum flexibility, they can be customized to fit any type of environment.
 It is because of this flexibility and customizability that you can use Kubernetes to implement mixed solutions, such as hosting a private cloud inside China and a public cloud offshore in order to distribute the load between the two.

 Hybrid hosting.
 Platforms like Kubernetes are designed to scale horizontally and vertically, distribute loads between public and private clouds (hybrid cloud), and distribute loads between different public clouds (multi-cloud).
 However, beyond the technical challenges of configuring K8s for these tasks, there is an even bigger challenge: Chinese regulations.
 To host a website within China, your organization requires an ICP license, a process that can be complex.
 In addition to the license, you will need to optimize your website to work optimally with local search engines and other components of the Chinese digital ecosystem.
 This requires multiple adjustments as well as the installation of third-party software to provide an optimal user experience.
 Despite all these drawbacks, hosting your website within China has huge benefits, such as low latency, ease of scaling your applications within the cloud, and better compatibility with Chinese applications and websites.
-This does not mean that you cannot implement a hybrid multi-cloud topology, using servers in nearby areas such as Taiwan, Japan, and Korea.
+This does not mean that you cannot implement a hybrid multi-cloud topology, using servers in nearby areas such as Taiwan, Hong Kong, Japan, and Singapore.

 To learn more about how GoClick China can help you in the complex process of hosting your website in China, we suggest you read our article Choosing the best hosting for your China website.